adhitht/Veronica/README.md

 __After getting the pmdl file rename it to ```veronica.pmdl``` and save it in models directory in the source you have downloaded (or cloned).
 This is a must for wake word to work correctly__

+## Why is it asking for password
+ Veronica asks for password so that it can check if user presses F8.
+Veronica utilised keyboard module from python which needs root permission for checking keyboard events.It does not store or send any keyboard event, just checks if F8 is pressed.

 ## Wake Word is not recognising
 * Make sure you have working microphone
 * Make pmdl file properly.
 While making pmdl you should make sure it had included the wake word you said.